Thisisnotharry/Thisisnotharry/README.md

 - 👋 Hi, I’m @Thisisnotharry
-- 👀 I’m interested in Javascript, more specifically node.js
+- 👀 I’m interested in C# and Javascript
-- 🌱 I’m currently learning Discord.js
+- 🌱 I’m currently learning C#

 <!---
 Thisisnotharry/Thisisnotharry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.